relycomply/credit-modelling-task/README.md

 ### Submission

 Download your notebook (or simply find the .ipynb file it on your file system).
 Submit your notebook back in an email.
-Do not fork the repository, please - don't want others to copy you're beautiful work.
+Do not fork the repository, please - don't want others to copy your beautiful work.